j23414/mango-user-guide/basics.md

 graph(nt,lt) net=import("net.txt");
 ```

 Save both files by using **Ctrl+S** and make sure the asterix disappears.
-Run the gel script and the object "net" shows up under Graphs in the Data panel.
+Run the gel script by typing $$run "gel.txt"$$ in the console and the object "net" shows up under Graphs in the Data panel.
 The "4|4" means net has 4 nodes and 4 links.
 Two other objects are created: **nt**, and **lt** and are node type and link type objects.
 The node type and link type objects list node and link attributes.
 Click and expand the two.

 ![](imgs/img11.png)